-USS John A. Bole was an Allen M. Sumner-class destroyer laid down on May 20, 1944 and launched on November 1, the same year.
-It was commissioned on March 3, 1945 under Comdr.
+The USS John A. Bole (DD-755) was an Allen M. Sumner-class destroyer laid down on May 20, 1944, and launched on November 1, the same year.
+It was commissioned on March 3, 1945, under Comdr.
 E. B. Billingsley’s command with the hull number DD-755 and served in the US Navy for 25 years until it was decommissioned on November 6, 1970.
-During its activity, the ship carried a complement of 336 people on board and had the main missions in Cuba, New York, Boston, Hawaii, Okinawa, Wake Island, Eniwetok, the Panama Canal, East China or Vietnam.
-After the decommissioning, the ship was struck from the Navy List on February 1, 1974 and transferred to Taiwan the same year.
-For the services brought to the country during the World War II, USS John A. Bole received 1 battle star and another 7 battle stars for the activity during the Korean War.
+During its activity, the ship carried a complement of 336 people on board and had its main missions in Cuba, New York, Boston, Hawaii, Okinawa, Wake Island, Eniwetok, the Panama Canal, East China, and Vietnam.
+After the decommissioning, the ship was struck from the Navy List on February 1, 1974, and transferred to Taiwan the same year.
+Shortness of breath is one of the first signs of an asbestos-related condition.